Content Negotiation in REST

 RFC 2616

-If the selection of the best representation for a response is made by an algorithm located at the server, it is called server-driven negotiation.
-If that selection is made at the agent or client-side, it is called agent-driven negotiation.
+If the selection of the best representation for a response is made by an algorithm located on the server, it is called server-driven negotiation.
+If that selection is made on the agent or client side, it is called agent-driven negotiation.

 So, most REST API implementations rely on agent-driven content negotiations.
 Agent-driven content negotiation depends on the usage of HTTP request headers or resource URI patterns.

-At server side, an incoming request may have an entity attached to it.
-To determine it’s type, server uses the HTTP request header Content-Type.
-Some common examples of content types are “text/plain”, “application/xml”, “text/html”, “application/json”, “image/gif”, and “image/jpeg”.
+On the server side, an incoming request may have an entity attached to it.
+To determine its type, the server uses the HTTP request header ‘Content-Type‘.
+Some common examples of content types are “text/plain“, “application/xml“, “text/html“, “application/json“, “image/gif“, and “image/jpeg“.

 Content-Type: application/json